-A complementary events programme at Preston Bus Station and the Harris included films, talks, tours and workshops to contextualise the social architecture of the building and its role in the city.
+A complementary events programme at Preston Bus Station and the Harris also included films, talks, tours and workshops to contextualise the social architecture of the building and its role in the city.